cfaabegone/website/pages/docs/faq.md

 Before opening a new issue we require that you read the FAQ in full and that you check out the [settings page](/docs/settings).
 We also ask you to look for existing issues that address your problem, before opening redundant ones.
+Finally, we also appreciate when users try to reproduce their issues in a new profile to make sure their extensions and settings are not the root cause of the issue.

 When opening a new issue make sure you follow the template if it exists, and after you did we ask you to contribute to it, by providing the needed details.
 When these simple rules are not respected, issues might be **closed** by maintainers.

 Suggestions, improvements and contributions to LibreWolf are appreciated in the form of merge requests, or alternatively well documented issues.
 We suggest